 3. Incorporate

 It makes it easier to create a business credit file when you form a separate legal entity for your company like an LLC or corporation.
-This move also makes it easier to qualify for business financing and may also provide tax advantages and can protect you from personal liability you might have as a sole proprietor.
+This move also makes it easier to qualify for business financing may also provide tax advantages and can protect you from personal liability you might have as a sole proprietor.

 4. Separate Business and Personal Expenses

-They always say don’t mix business with pleasure and in this case business owners should avoid mixing their personal and business finances.
+They always say don’t mix business with pleasure and in this case, business owners should avoid mixing their personal and business finances.
 This is something you should be doing from the get-go.
 If you haven’t already, make clear definitions between your personal and business finances with separate accounts.
 This will give you a better vision of what you are spending and where.

 5. Get an Employer Identification Number (EIN)